 In general, the longer the waiting period, the cheaper the policy.
 When you're choosing the waiting period, think about how much you have in sick and annual leave, savings and emergency funds.

-The benefit period is how long the monthly payments will last.
+The benefit period is how long the monthly payments will last if you remain unable to work due to your illness or injury.
 Most income protection policies offer two or five years, or up to a specific age (such as 65).
 The longer the benefit period, the more expensive the policy.
 But it also means greater protection if you're unable to work for a longer time.

 Stepped or level premiums